Morwenn/poplar-heap/README.md

 ### `pop_heap` in O(log n) time and O(1) space

-`pop_heap` is actually very much like the *relocate* procedure from the original poplar sort algorithm, except that we need to iterate the collection via the `hyperfloor` trick instead of using stored iterators.
+`pop_heap` is actually very much like the *relocate* procedure from the original poplar sort algorithm, except that we need to iterate the collection via the `bit_floor` trick instead of using stored iterators.
 On the other hand, since we don't store anything, we don't have to reorganize poplars as the original algorithm does: after the biggest root switch and the call to *sift* everything is already done.